keyboard_arrow_up

 Inhalable Dust

-Medium- to large-sized dust particles that do not reach the lower respiratory tract but remain in the upper respiratory system, nose and throat.
+Medium- to large-sized dust particles that do not reach the lower respiratory tract but remain in the upper respiratory system, including the nose and throat.

 Mist Collector